What Happens When a Church’s First Email Gets It Wrong

 Avoid church jargon like “small groups,” “discipleship,” or “commit to the vision.”
 Instead, use plain language that feels like a conversation.
 Keep paragraphs around two to three sentences max.
 Then end with a low-pressure invitation, not a hard ask.

-The goal is to make your guests feel like they’re getting an email from a friend, instead automated from the church office.
+The goal is to make your guests feel like they’re getting an email from a friend, instead of being automated from the church office.

 Example: Your First Email (Fully Written)